Movgto/oop-school-library/README.md

 - Add UI.
 - Add logic so the user can add new books, students, and teachers.
+- Refactor the code .
+- Add tests .

 <p align="right">(<a href="#readme-top">back to top</a>)</p>